Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 How important are data accuracy, verified direct dials, and compliance certifications to your sales process?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Instantly is built for cold email operators who need to send at scale without per-account fees.
 Its founding differentiator is unlimited email accounts on every paid plan, backed by a deliverability network of over 1,000,000 real email accounts for automated warmup.
 Instantly also offers a B2B lead database of 450M+ contacts, a built-in CRM, an AI Copilot, and done-for-you email infrastructure setup.
-It's the go-to tool for agencies and founders running high-volume cold outreach on a budget.
+It is the go-to tool for agencies and founders running high-volume cold outreach on a budget.
 However, Instantly's contact upload limits are capped by plan (as low as 1,000 on Growth), its CRM lacks the depth of dedicated platforms, and its modular pricing (where Outreach, Credits, CRM, and Website Visitors are separate subscriptions) can add up faster than the entry price suggests.

-Apollo is a sales platform that combines a 270M+ contact database, multichannel outreach sequences, a built-in dialer, conversation intelligence, deal management, and CRM enrichment in one product.
+Apollo is a sales platform that combines a 230M+ contact database, multichannel outreach sequences, a built-in dialer, conversation intelligence, deal management, and CRM enrichment in one product.
 Apollo's pitch is consolidation: it replaces your data provider, outreach platform, dialer, enrichment, and CRM.
 With a free-forever Starter plan and paid plans starting at $49/seat/month, Apollo gives growing sales teams a full GTM toolset at an accessible price.
 The trade-off is that Apollo's credit system can be complex, its deal management is less mature than dedicated CRMs like Salesforce, and data coverage varies outside English-speaking markets.

-ZoomInfo is an AI-powered GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context fuels AI that shows not just what happened, but why, and which actions to take next.
 Your team can run sales motions from the dedicated GTM Workspace, launch GTM plays from GTM Studio, or power their own tools through the API and MCP in any front-end.
 For organizations where data accuracy, buyer intelligence, and pipeline visibility matter more than raw sending volume, ZoomInfo provides the foundation that makes every outreach effort count.

 If you want to see how ZoomInfo's data and intelligence can improve your pipeline, start a free trial here.